Geico recently filed a lawsuit in a Florida federal court against the parent

 simple has turned into a lawsuit quagmire.

-Meanwhile, regardless of the outcome of individual cases, consumers are
+Regardless of the outcome of individual cases, consumers are collectively

-collectively the ones who lose.
-They pay higher insurance premiums for
+the ones who lose.
+They pay higher insurance premiums for their no-fault

 Against this backdrop, it is good news indeed that the Florida legislature